I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetrelateddeviceobject.md

 <p><b>IoGetRelatedDeviceObject</b> returns a pointer to the device object.</p>

 ## -remarks
 <p>When called on a file object that represents the underlying storage device, <b>IoGetRelatedDeviceObject</b> returns the highest-level device object in the storage device stack.
 To obtain the highest-level device object in the file system driver stack, drivers must call <b>IoGetRelatedDeviceObject</b> on a file object that represents the file system's driver stack, and the file system must currently be mounted.
 (Otherwise, the storage device stack is traversed instead of the file system stack.)</p>

 <p>To ensure that the file system is mounted on the storage device, the driver must have specified an appropriate access mask, such as FILE_READ_DATA or FILE_WRITE_ATTRIBUTES, when opening the file or device represented by the file object.
 Specifying FILE_READ_ATTRIBUTES does not cause the file system to be mounted. </p>

-<p>The caller must be running at IRQL &lt;= DISPATCH_LEVEL.
-Usually, callers of this routine are running at IRQL = PASSIVE_LEVEL. </p>

-<p>When called on a file object that represents the underlying storage device, <b>IoGetRelatedDeviceObject</b> returns the highest-level device object in the storage device stack.
-To obtain the highest-level device object in the file system driver stack, drivers must call <b>IoGetRelatedDeviceObject</b> on a file object that represents the file system's driver stack, and the file system must currently be mounted.
-(Otherwise, the storage device stack is traversed instead of the file system stack.)</p>

-<p>To ensure that the file system is mounted on the storage device, the driver must have specified an appropriate access mask, such as FILE_READ_DATA or FILE_WRITE_ATTRIBUTES, when opening the file or device represented by the file object.
-Specifying FILE_READ_ATTRIBUTES does not cause the file system to be mounted. </p>